 The levies collected are used for building projects in all schools within the Diocese according to maintenance needs and building priorities developed by the DFSBL committee.

 A non-refundable enrolment fee of $100 is to be paid when applying for enrolment at St Peter’s.
 The enrolment fee covers all administrative work involved in processing the application.
-The enrolment fee will be deducted from the Term 1 tuition fees the following year.
+The enrolment fee will be deducted from the tuition fees the following year.

 To assist families with limited financial resources, St Peter’s offers a lower tuition fee to means tested low income families such as Health Care and Pension Card holders.
 This rate is 50% of the diocesan tuition fee full rate for each child.
 This discount applies only to the diocesan tuition fee, not to the DFSBL or other resource and service fees charged by each individual school.